 “Going through the Urban Zen training gave me a way to seamlessly blend all my existing skills to address symptoms suffered by almost everyone at one time or another,” says Hazel Patterson, a UZIT trainer and Yoga Works instructor.
 As a certified UZIT therapist, one day she’s helping ease the pain of chemo and post-surgical patients; the next, she’s leading an Urban Zen yoga class.

 Yoga Works offers weekly Urban Zen classes at their South Bay, Larchmont, Tarzana, and Westlake Village studios.
 Patterson sees about 30 people in class, on average.
 “There was the feeling of floating and I could feel the energy working well after practice,” says Joe, a regular student.
 “I have a heart condition and COPD (Chronic Obstructive Pulmonary Disease) and yet my breath came naturally and without effort.”
 Patterson reiterates, “It is results like these that are opening the doors of mainstream medical establishments to this parallel treatment system.
 Hospitals are seeing that when the human side of a patient is addressed, the healing process is greatly enhanced.”

 The vision is to have UZIT offered in every healthcare facility, education system, and yoga studio in the nation, and the training to be a required track for nursing schools.
 “We don’t want to just create the effect on one hospital — we want to change the nation and the international scene of health and wellness,” explains Yee.
 “I believe that Urban Zen Integrative Therapy is going to be the physical therapy of the 21st century.”

-For more information about the 2017 Accelerated Urban Zen Integrative Program, visit The Life Energy Institute.
+For more information about upcoming Accelerated Urban Zen Integrative Programs, visit The Life Energy Institute.